helloam/winebroker/README.md

 - To import data: Run ***npm run data:import***
 - To destroy data: Run ***npm run data:destroy***

+## Testing Payment at Checkout
+- Sign up for a [Paypal developer account](https://developer.paypal.com/developer/accounts) to use a fake payment credit card and bank account information.

 ## For Future Development
 - About section
 - Contact Us section